badonnthedeer/TraitTagFramework/README.md

 # TraitTagFramework
 A Project Zomboid framework for adding user-defined strings correlating to player traits.
 Trait tags are stored in a table accessed by a module and has built-in functions.
+Updated to B42.13.
-<h1>A message from the creator</h1>
+<h1>A message from the creator (Badonn)</h1>
 Do you really enjoy this mod, or even better want to build off of it?
 Please consider <a href="https://ko-fi.com/badonnthedeer">donating to me</a> so I can pay my bills.
 I'm recently unemployed and every little bit helps!
 <h1>How to Use:</h1>
 Declare the module before it's needed (typically at the beginning of the file) with<br>